brainstormforce/automate-mautic/readme.txt

 == Changelog ==

+= 1.0.7 =
+- New: Added new connection type Mautic Username and Password.

 = 1.0.6 =
 - Fix: Rules not updating.
 - Fix: Add update condition for approved comments option.